FLAC: Hardware and software

-Various other containers are supported, independently from used operating system, depending on used playback software.
+Various other containers are supported, independently of the operating system used, depending on the playback software used.

 Use in archives

 The standardization process of the FLAC format into was driven by the specific use case of archival and preservation in mind.
 The National Archives and Records Administration of the United States has FLAC listed as a preferred format for digital audio.